 This course is aimed at pupils who have successfully completed National 4 Biology or above and are interested in a career in the Health Sector.
 It provides an alternative progression to National 5 Biology in S5.
 The emphasis of this course is to prepare candidates for working in the Health Sector and to develop employability skills valued by employers.
 The N5 course consists of 5 Units:

-- Working in the Health Sector Scotland: Introduces learners to the range of provision and the services provided by the health sector in their local area.
-Pupils participate in an interview for a specific job role which will help to develop knowledge and understanding of the world of work. - Life Sciences Industry and the Health Sector: Investigates the contribution of the life sciences industry in the diagnosis and treatment of illness, the safety of pharmaceutical products made by the life sciences industry and the health and safety responsibilities of employers and employees in the life sciences industry. - Improving Health and Wellbeing: Investigates areas of the health sector that help tackle current health and lifestyle issues, health and safety risks to workers in the health sector and the importance of a healthy lifestyle. - Physiology of the Cardiovascular System: Investigates structure and function of the cardiovascular system and the effect of specific disorders on the structure and function of the cardiovascular system.
-Includes taking physiological measurements at different activity levels and demonstrating current first aid procedures to provide emergency life support. - Working in Non-Clinical Roles: Investigates a range of careers in non-clinical roles in the health sector including customer care skills in a non-clinical role.
+- · Working in Health Sector Settings: Introduces learners to the range of provisions and the services provided by the health sector.
+They learn about clinical and non-clinical roles and what these jobs entail.
+Pupils undertake a risk assessment and practice customer care skills.
+They also learn about the health and safety responsibilities of employers and employees. - · Medical Devices and Pharmaceuticals: Investigates the contribution of the life sciences industry in the diagnosis and treatment of illness.
+Pupils also learn about the safety of pharmaceutical products made by the life sciences industry. - · Improving Health and Wellbeing: Investigates areas of the health sector that help tackle current health and lifestyle issues, health and safety risks to workers in the health sector and the importance of a healthy lifestyle. - · Physiology of the Cardiovascular System: Investigates structure and function of the cardiovascular system and the effect of specific disorders on the structure and function of the cardiovascular system.
+Includes taking physiological measurements at different activity levels and demonstrating current first aid procedures to provide emergency life support.